radhika3131/DiagnoNow/README.md

  * Our project aims to streamline the diagnostic process, enabling healthcare professionals to deliver prompt and effective treatment.
  * By automating certain aspects of the diagnostic workflow, we aim to expedite the delivery of critical findings, particularly in radiology.
 ### 5. Empowering Patients:
-  * Rapid and accurate diagnoses empower patients to take proactive steps towards managing their health.
+  * Rapid and accurate diagnoses empower patients to manage their health proactively.
   * Access to timely interventions can lead to better health outcomes and improved quality of life for patients.

 ## Technologies Used